Treybro/sportdec-code-challenge/README.md

  - SASS, converts scss files to separate css files
  - CONCAT, combines all css files into one css file
  - CSMIN, minifies all css files and re-locates files for production.
-FOr further information on Grunt tasks, you can checkout the gruntfile.js within the root directory of the application.
+For further information on Grunt tasks, you can checkout the gruntfile.js within the root directory of the application.